parallax background

 White Fillings

 Here at Knox Mountain Dentistry, we use composite white filling materials when restoring cavities.
-These filling materials are made of a combination of acrylic resin and fine glass particles that harden under a special light to form a strong, long lasting and esthetic dental restoration.
-In the past, silver amalgam fillings where one of the only options available to restore teeth with tooth decay, but with advances in dental technology, we no longer need to rely solely on these materials.
+These filling materials are made of a combination of acrylic resin and fine glass particles that harden under a special light to form a strong, long-lasting and esthetic dental restoration.
+In the past, silver amalgam fillings were one of the only options available to restore teeth with tooth decay, but with advances in dental technology, we no longer need to rely solely on these materials.
 Composite white fillings have several advantages over their amalgam counterparts, including:

 • Esthetically pleasing